deltalabs-pro/networked-os/README.md

 ## What will happen?

+In December, we’ll be hosting a series of offline events in Chiang Mai, including:

+* 10 meetups with diverse themes
+* 1 major conference with around 100 participants

 ### 1. **Main Stage – Networked OS Talks**

 - Showcases of borderless applications, creator tools, and coordination protocols